darebgd/DareDoc/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

 SSH Debug
 ---------

-Connect the Chipsee IPC to the Internet, and get the IP address.
+Connect the Chipsee IEC to the Internet, and get the IP address.
 Then, config Xshell, or use the SSH tool on Linux PC host, directly.
 In this manual, we will cover Xshell SSH debugging.

 First, we need to add one new session, as shown in *Figure 1*.
 The new session has to be set as in *Figure 2*, below: